-Chaos, alienation, denial, confusion and desperation typically exist in families when the disease of addiction is misunderstood or untreated.
+Chaos, alienation, denial, confusion, and desperation typically exist in families when the disease of addiction is misunderstood or untreated.
 These feelings can be considered as symptoms of the family’s “disease” and can lead to enabling an addict, thereby perpetuating the cycle of addiction.

 Addiction Help for Families

-This is done during the pre-admission process by working with families to motivate a person into treatment initially.
+- Pre-admission process by working with families to motivate a person into treatment initially.

-This is done during treatment by making regular contact and bringing the families to the program for education and therapeutic breakthroughs with the client.
+- Treatment by making regular contact and bringing the families to the program for education and therapeutic breakthroughs with the client.

-This is done during aftercare planning by setting the family up with appropriate supports, addiction help, and resources that will continue the recovery journey.
+- Aftercare planning by setting the family up with appropriate supports, addiction help, and resources that will continue the recovery journey.

 Our Family program is simple and effective.
 Whether it is someone’s first time in treatment or their 100th, we approach the family with the same philosophy: understanding and connection.
 Understanding allows people to empathize in a way that can begin the foundation of healthy expectations and boundaries.
-Connection can move the family out of the vicious cycle of blame, co-dependence, and anger into a relationship that is supportive of recovery.
+A connection can move the family out of the vicious cycle of blame, co-dependence, and anger into a relationship that is supportive of recovery.
 Our Family Program does this by integrating the family into the individual’s treatment.